 The first aim of advertising regulation must be to protect consumers.
 There is a tendency for legislators to believe that consumer protection is achieved by compulsory ‘small print’ in ads.
 ISBA recognises that there is an important role for laying down essential information.
 However we also know that small print, disclaimers and legalese is mistrusted by the very consumers it seeks to protect.
 Sometimes the disclaimers are also the subject to public ridicule.
 Financial service advertising is particularly surrounded by the need to add qualifying statements; we believe the nature of the warnings, the inflexibility of the word requirements, and sometimes the need for them should be comprehensively reviewed.

-The Financial Conduct Authority (FCA) regulates financial services, taking over from the Financial Standard Authority (FSA).
+The Financial Conduct Authority (FCA) regulates financial services, having taken over from the Financial Standard Authority (FSA).
 Companies who offering credit cards, hire purchase, debt management, payday loans or advice are registered with the FCA.
 The FCA has brought out guidelines for all businesses to follow which can be found here.

 This also impacts on the Advertising Standards Authority (ASA) in how it deals complaints and credit ads, making sure the content is socially responsible.
 Given the volume of complaints submitted to the ASA over the year, CAP have published an AdviceOnline entry to make sure marketers can adhere to rules.
 Click here to view them.